elkrank/Cairn-Routes/README.md

 ## Features in the Future

+* Search function
+  * Be able to search for a route by name
+* Rate a route
+  * Be able to give a thumbs up, thumbs down or maybe rate whether it was harder or easier than the given difficulty
-* Random route button
+* Get a random route
+  * Press a button to get sent to a random route page
-* Suggested route to try next based on location and difficulty (community driven suggestions)
+* Suggested route
-* Voting on difficulty of the route
+  * Have a button to take you to the next route the community suggests based on location and difficulty of the route you're on currently
+* Full map view
+  * Be able to see the map of Kami (and other mountains hopefully) and have clickable areas where you can zoom in (refresh page with new image) and see a whole wall and then have clickable routes on the wall to take you to that route

 ## Authors